 Gozo offers clean air and a traditional rustic way of life.
-Popular areas of Gozo include Marsalforn, Xlendi and the historic capital Victoria.
+Popular areas of Gozo include Marsalforn, Xlendi, and the historic capital Victoria.

-Gozo is very quiet and life there has a slow, rural feel to it.
+Gozo is very quiet, and life there has a slow, rural feel to it.
 Gozo is rather popular with retired people; it has all the amenities one would normally need for everyday life.

-It is also within a few hours’ flying time from the UK – convenient for family visits.
-It is quite safe and more laid back than Britain and the better weather means a healthier and more active outdoor lifestyle.
+It is also within a few hours flying time from other European destinations – convenient for family visits.
+It is quite safe and laid back, and the better weather means a healthier and more active outdoor lifestyle.

 Some locations are bustling and active, others are more culturally oriented, and quite a few look more like a perfect yoga retreat.
-Choose wisely and Malta can become your perfect home in retirement.
+Choose wisely, and Malta can become your perfect home abroad.

 You might find useful: